Single-Board Nodes

 Logging in via SSH -

-Raspberry Pi - log in with
+Raspberry Pi - log in with ssh user@youripaddress

-( Defaults -user
+( Defaults - user

-)Armbian - log in with
+Armbian - log in with ssh user@youripaddress

-( Defaults -user
+( Defaults - user

 Note!
-Raspberry Pi users should use their OS config utility (
+Raspberry Pi users should use their OS config utility ( raspi-config

-) to change thepi
+) to change the pi

-user default passwordNote!
+Note!
 Armbian users will be prompted to create a non-root user when booting a new system.
-Name that new user
+Name that new user node

-ubiq-config
+Note!
+The ubiq-config

 tool will prompt you to set your timezone when you attempt to spin up a node, you do not need to do it beforehand.